aws-solutions/efs-backup/README.md

 ## Deploying the customized solution
 * Get the link of the efs-to-efs-backup.template and efs-to-efs-restore.template uploaded to your Amazon S3 bucket.
 * Deploy the EFS Backup solution to your account by launching a new AWS CloudFormation stack using the link of the efs-to-efs-backup.template and efs-to-efs-restore.template.

+## Collection of operational metrics
+This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/amazon-virtual-andon/collection-of-operational-metrics.html).

 ***

 Copyright 2017-2019 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.